Ethinyl estradiol, cyproterone acetate.

 During lactation, approximately 0.02 % of the daily maternal dose of ethinyl estradiol can be absorbed by the neonate via breast milk.

 There is an increased risk of thromboembolism in all women who use Diane-35 (see Precautions).

 This risk can be aggravated by added factors (smoking, hypertension, clotting disorders or disturbances in lipid metabolism, obesity, varicose veins, previous phlebitis and thrombosis), see Precautions.

 For further serious side effects, such as liver tumors, cervical and breast cancer, see Precautions.

 Side effects that have been reported in users of Diane-35, but for which the association has been neither confirmed nor refuted, are: See table.

 Click on icon to see table/diagram/image

-The frequency of diagnosis of breast cancer is very slightly increased among OC users.
-As breast cancer is rare in women under 40 years of age the excess number is small in relation to the overall risk of breast cancer.
-Causation with COC use is unknown.
-For further information, see "Contraindications" and "Precautions".
+The incidence of breast cancer diagnoses is slightly increased in users of oral contraceptives.
+As breast cancer rarely occurs in women below 40 years of age, the number of additional breast cancer diagnoses is small in relation to the overall risk of developing breast cancer.
+For more information, see Contraindications and Precautions.

-Effects of estrogen/progestogen combinations on other medicaments: Estrogen/progestogen combinations like Estelle-35 may affect the metabolism of certain other drugs.
-Accordingly, plasma and tissue concentrations may either increase (e.g. cyclosporins) or decrease (e.g. lamotrigine).
+Diane-35 may affect the metabolism of certain other drugs.
+Accordingly, plasma and tissue concentrations may either increase (e.g. cyclosporin) or decrease (e.g. lamotrigine).

 G03HB01 - cyproterone and estrogen ; Belongs to the class of antiandrogen preparations in combination with estrogens.
 Used to counter androgenic activities.